jonathondilworth/detailed-plutus-lecture-notes/README.md

 *The Second Cohort Of The Plutus Pioneer Programme*

+*14th AUG: Exciting times!
+Alonzo Purple Test Net is available to a subset of the pioneers.
+The Hard Fork on the Main Net is due 12th of September (what a great birthday present).
+We will see the implementation of MetaData, Native Assets and SMART CONTRACT FUNCTIONALITY.
+The one thing I would warn people about, and this is purely my own subjective opinion, is: don't expect too much to happen all at once.
+I get this feeling that people think that as soon as smart contracts are available the price of ADA is going to explode.
+Firstly, it's never been about the price.
+Secondly, we're writing Smart Contracts in Haskell (which isn't HUGELY adopted within industry [[9]](#9)), I believe we've chosen the right tool for the job, but adoption may take some time.
+Furthermore, the Catalyst projects may take a while to get going and finally, there are literally only a couple of thousand developers (at most) that can write Plutus.
+Plutus is basically Haskell, so maybe I'm overblowing it here, but you do still need to know the gotchas.
+For example: compiling parameterised validators, if I remember correctly, requires a specific knowledge of Plutus, because standard oxford brackets simply will not compile.
+It would be nice to see hundreds of new products and platforms instantaneously using Cardano Smart Contracts, but I'm just a little skeptical.
+However, I do hold the following opinion: THE ONLY WAY FROM HERE IS UP.*

+***In my humble opinion, Cardano is to Blockchains what UNIX is to Kernels.***

 ### 1. Authors Note

 I have made the decision to begin making notes and documenting all lectures and exercises found within the Plutus Pioneer Program (cohort two).
 The writing style will be two-fold: technical, but creative.
 This is for numerous reasons.
 Firstly, writing does aid the cognitive ability to solve problems [[1]](#1), Plutus is a new platform, Plutus-core is a new language, Haskell is somewhat unique and understanding aspects of how this whole system fits together requires an element of creative thinking and problem solving.
 Similarly, these technologies <sup>[1](#fn1)</sup> are novel in nature, as such, it may be required to do some creative writing in order to explore new potential ideas.